Installing the z/OS Build via Convenience Build (PAX file)

 command, the -c

-argument is used to pass the location of a zowe.yaml
+argument is used to pass the location of the zowe.yaml

 file.